Neuroscience is a Language,

 Based on this definition, I created the game card as shown.
 So, the student with the card has to come with a new way to describe this structure, perhaps “it’s the thing that keeps your neurons safe from things that you drink!”
 By asking students to creatively engage with new terminology through game play, we can promote positive associations with learning as a fun activity, that is rewarded through bonus points, and the praises of classmates marveling at an expertly designed clue.
 This gamification also forces students to think outside of the traditional confines of science, an important skill in effective science communication.

-Build your primary taboo list from the bolded terms in your course textbook.
+Build your Neuroscience term list from the bolded terms in your course textbook.
 These words are often the novel words in the chapter, and emphasizing them will allow your students to build their confidence in navigating the course material

-Strategically chose the taboo words to leave some options open for students to create an effective clue if they put some thought into it.
-For example, if the term has an opposite, you may leave that off the card so students can connect the terms together to offer their clue.
+Strategically chose the Forbidden Words to leave some options open for students to create an effective clue if they put some thought into it.
+For example, if the term has an opposite, you may leave that off the card, so students can connect the terms together to offer their clue.

 - To level up, share the learning goals of the game with students, and then ask them to generate the cards.
 This will help them deconstruct the notion of definition-based memorization on their own.

-- Print and cut actual game cards out.
+- Buy or print/cut actual game cards out.
 They don’t have to be perfect, but having something that resembles a real game adds a needed dose of whimsy to the activity!
-An easy strategy is to print multiple copies on different colored card stock, so easily sort card decks.
+An easy strategy is to print multiple copies on different colored card stock to easily sort card decks.

 To level up, assign a nominal amount of bonus points to the game.
 For example, 1 point for playing, and 3 if you’re on the winning team.
 Assigning points to the game can increase student motivation to prepare for the game, which is an important stealth goal.
 Personal lesson: assigning too many points to the activity and only awarding them to the game winners can backfire, and cause students to feel disempowered in the process!